Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 If you don’t have a car, no worries!
 Public transport runs from Barcelona to Tossa de Mar.

-There is a direct bus from Estació del Nord (Barcelona), which takes 1 h 20 mins.
-In summer, this bus departs more or less each hour and costs around 13 € one way.
+There is a direct bus from Estació del Nord (Barcelona) that takes 1 h 20 mins.
+In summer, this bus departs more or less every hour and costs around 13 € one way.
 In winter, the frequency drops to 2 or 3 buses per day.

 🚊 By train